Bodia220/task/README.md

 # task App

-This repository contains the code for the Events App.
+This repository contains the code for the task App.

 ## How to Run